jeroensmink98/go-azure-ip-ranges/README.md

-# go-azure-ip-ranges
+# Go Azure IP Ranges

-Fetch Azure IP Ranges for a given week
+Fetch Azure IP Ranges for a given week and write them to a file